Executive Board Members

 It is required that all student organizations maintain a MyBC page.
 Please login to MyBC to access, edit, and/or update your page.
 Please contact the student organization team with any MyBC specific questions.

 MyBC Web Support

-All student organizations are required to complete 30 credits of training by the end of the academic year.
+All student organizations are required to complete training by the end of the academic year.
 Training can be completed by executive board or general members.